 While credit card rewards can play an important role in attracting new credit card users, new research shows that not all credit card holders are actually cashing in on those rewards.

-According to a 2016 online survey of 2,008 U.S. adults, of which 1,555 have a personal credit card, commissioned by CardRatings and conducted by the Harris Poll, 83 percent of Americans who have a personal credit card claimed they have at least one rewards credit card, and only 5 percent said that their rewards never get redeemed.
+According to a 2016 online survey of 2,008 U.S. adults, of which 1,555 have a personal credit card, commissioned by CardRatings and conducted by the Harris Poll, 8% of Americans who have a personal credit card claimed they have at least one rewards credit card, and only 5% said that their rewards never get redeemed.

 Who is and who isn’t redeeming their credit card rewards